PX4/PX4-user_guide/en/sensor/thunderfly_tachometer.md

 ### Optical Sensor Probe

-An optical sensor can also be used (and maybe a better fit, depending on the measurement requirements).
+An optical sensor can also be used (and may be a better fit, depending on the measurement requirements).
 Both transmissive and reflective sensor types may be used for pulse generation.

 ![Example of optical transmissive probe](../../assets/hardware/sensors/tfrpm/transmissive_probe.jpg)